Porto Santo Stefano

 Porto Santo Stefano (/it/) is a seaport town on the west coast of Italy, in the municipality of Monte Argentario, in the Province of Grosseto, Tuscany.
 It is the municipal seat of Monte Argentario and one of the two major towns that form the township, along with Porto Ercole.
 The region is on the slopes of Mount Argentario, which dominates the whole area.
-Porto Santo Stefano is 150 kilometres (95 miles) northwest of Rome.

 Geography

 Position

-The resort is located on the northwestern promontory of Monte Argentario, a little more than 40 km southeast of Grosseto, about 10 km southwest of Orbetello and about 12 km from Porto Ercole.
+The resort is located on the northwestern promontory of Monte Argentario, a little more than 40 km southeast of Grosseto, about 12 km from Porto Ercole and 150 kilometres (95 miles) northwest of Rome.

 Subdivisions

 The town is divided into four historical districts, each with its own coat of arms (gonfalone) banner: